White Swan Hotel: History

 The hotel opened on February 6, 1983.
 It was built by Hong Kong businessman Fok Ying-tung.
 Located on the Cantonese equivalent of Dejima of pearl-rich Nagasaki in Japan (Exit Island in Japanese), the Hotel`s surroundings are rich in history of the Merchant houses incorporated in the Nations of the "Great Powers" and Holland; often attributed to have been the greatest force of modernisation in East-Asia.
-The colonial-era buildings are within easy walking-distance, and are a quaint reminder of Guangzou`s historical multiculturalism.
+The colonial-era buildings are within easy walking-distance, and are a quaint reminder of Guangzhou's historical multiculturalism.

-The hotel was built by Fok Ying-tung on Shamian Island for political reasons, and the hotel soon after hosted Hu Yaobang, Zhao Ziyang and Deng Xiaoping.

 In the early 2000s, after 20 years of private operations, the hotel was handed out to the Chinese government.
 The hotel now belongs to The Ministry of Land and Resources of People's Republic of China.

 The hotel closed down for renovations during three years and reopened in July 2015, on the 15th.

 Description

 The hotel has 520 rooms and suites.
-The White Swan's Jade River Restaurant, with its garden decor, is noted for its Cantonese cuisine.
+The White Swan's Jade River Restaurant, with its garden decor, is noted for its Cantonese cuisine, and has one Michelin star.